PaulMarisOUMary/OBDII/.github/README.md

 <!-- https://github.com/simple-icons/simple-icons/blob/3be056d3cf17acbd8a06325889ce4e70bdea3c4c/slugs.md -->

-A modern, easy to use, Python ≥3.8 library for interacting with OBDII.
+A modern, easy to use, Python ≥3.8 library for interacting with OBDII devices.

 ## Installing